uriahninelabs/designsystem/voice-and-tone.md

 - Confident yet playful.
 - Professional yet casual.

+#### We Are:

+- curious
+- contemplative
+- helpful
+- passionate
+- fair
+- architects and engineers, not plumbers and carpenters

+#### We Are Not (words we would never use):

+- reserved
+- selfish
+- "we make websites"
+- developers (we don't write code)
+- out to make a buck

 **Ask yourself:**
 - What am I trying to say?
 - What words will express it to someone who isn't technical?